 Law School Admissions

-Top Tier.
+- Top Tier.
 Some students desire to attend one of the most prestigious national law schools.
 This will serve well students that are looking to practice law in the nation's most influential law firms.
-In recent years Luther alumni have earned law degrees at Chicago, Michigan, NYU, Duke, Georgetown, Northwestern, and Harvard.
+In recent years Luther alumni have earned law degrees at University of Chicago, University of Michigan, NYU, Duke, Georgetown, Northwestern, and Harvard.

-Luther's liberal arts education helps to prepare its students for each of these three higher education paths.
-So whether one is looking to work in the Nation's Capital, the Twin Cities, or the Quad cities, students are prepared for their continued education at each of the three types of schools that would take them there.
+No matter which path is taken to earn a law degree, Luther's liberal arts education helps to prepare its students for each of these higher education paths.
+So whether one is looking to work in the nation's capital, the Twin Cities, or the Quad cities, students are prepared for their continued education at each of the three types of schools that would take them there.